-per 34 international visitors
+Per 34 international visitors

-The plan clearly reflects the cost impact of growth which has been assessed at \$326M over the next ten years.
-This represents 33% of the total capital programme, whilst 24% is required for renewal or replacement of existing assets and 43% for increasing level of service.
+The draft plan clearly reflects the cost impact of growth which has been assessed at \$317M over the next ten years.
+This represents 32.5% of the total capital programme, whilst 24.3% is required for renewal or replacement of existing assets and 43.2% for increasing level of service.

 The Council is submitting an affordable plan but only after the rigorous prioritisation and scrutiny of all projects.
-You will find a plan that is a very different approach to investing heavily in a number of our challenges, including roading, transport, parking, waste minimisation and facilities that reflect growing recreational expectations.
-To do this we have had to leverage every possible opportunity available to Council including land sales, debt and increasing rates.
+You will find a plan that proposes a very different approach to investing heavily in a number of our challenges, including roading, transport, parking, waste minimisation and facilities that reflect growing recreational expectations (see Key Issues in the Consultation Document).
+To do this we have had to leverage every possible opportunity available to Council including land sales, debt and increasing rates (see Financial Affordability in the Consultation Document).

 Equally a large number of projects have had to be scheduled over a long time-period.
-These affect things like the timing of our ability to meet drinking water standards (spread from five to ten years), our ability to deliver the amenity that world-class resorts should reflect (e.g. ambitious town centre master-planning has had to adopt a staggered approach), our investment in our community in terms of providing enough recreation facilities (e.g. projects like extending Alpine Aqualand and further phases of the Wanaka Recreation Centre have been pushed out of the plan horizon) and the delivery of future infrastructure capacity and new schemes (e.g. wastewater scheme upgrades and Glenorchy Wastewater Scheme have been pushed out of the plan horizon).
+These affect things like the timing of our ability to meet drinking water standards (spread from five to ten years), our ability to deliver the amenity that world-class resorts should reflect (e.g. ambitious town centre master-planning has had to adopt a staggered approach), our investment in our community in terms of providing enough recreation facilities (e.g. projects like extending Alpine Aqualand and further phases of the Wanaka Recreation Centre have been pushed out of the draft plan horizon) and the delivery of future infrastructure capacity and new schemes (e.g. wastewater scheme upgrades and Glenorchy Wastewater Scheme have been pushed out of the draft plan horizon).

-The quantum of investment for the Queenstown Town Centre Masterplan is significant, totalling \$330.2M investment in increased levels of service over ten years.
-Based on affordability there is no inclusion of an arts and culture facilities but a district-wide review has been included.
+The quantum of investment proposed for the Queenstown Town Centre Masterplan is significant, totalling \$327.7M investment in increased levels of service over ten years.
+This draft Ten Year Plan contains programme options for our investment in this masterplan.
+Based on affordability there is no inclusion of proposed arts and culture facilities but a district-wide review has been included.